About the scholarship

 - Demonstrated activity and/or achievements related to social change, restorative justice or racial equality.
 The student will provide this information in an essay as part of the scholarship application.

-- Financial need and/or academic merit may be used as secondary criteria, if needed.
+- Financial need and/or academic merit may be used as secondary criteria.

 Thank you for your support!